Sayyad (missile): Sayyad-1

-Sayyad-1 is an Iranian variant of the Chinese HQ-2 SAM using some domestic components.
+Sayyad-1 is an Iranian variant of the Chinese HQ-2 surface-to-air missile using some domestic components.

 Sayyad-2

-The Sayyad-2 is a canister-launched, reverse engineered version of the RIM-66 Standard Missile (SM-1) naval surface-to-air missile that Iran obtained from the United States before the 1979 revolution.
+Sayyad-2 is a canister-launched, reverse engineered version of the RIM-66 Standard Missile (SM-1) naval surface-to-air missile that Iran obtained from the United States before the 1979 revolution.
 It is an upgraded version of the Sayyad-1 system with higher precision, range and defensive power.
 The range of the Sayyad-2 missile is not known.
 Different sources claim various numbers, from 60 km to 120 km.

 After the unveiling ceremony in November 2013, it became clear that the Sayyad-2 missile looked similar to the SM-2 Standard SAM missile but its control fins were similar to the Iranian medium-range TAER-2 SAM missile.
 It was also announced that it will have cooperation with the S-200 system via TALASH-2 interface system.
 It was planned that the Sayyad-2 missile will be added to Iranian Moudge-class frigates.
 Iranian defense minister announced that Sayyad-2 covered the medium range and high altitudes and had a combined guidance system.

-The launcher of Sayyad-2 missile which consists of 4 canisters in a 2*2 configuration is one of the interesting things about this new Iranian surface to air missile because it has so much apparent similarity to American MIM-104 Patriot SAM system launchers.

 On 17 May 2024, Sayyad-2 missiles were allegedly spotted with Hezbollah after an airstrike.